CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Research and Analysis

-Today, knowing your audience is essential.
-The first step is to do careful research and analysis.
-Here’s how you can start:
+These days, really knowing your audience is super important.
+Like, you can’t skip this part.
+The first thing you should do is some careful research and analysis.
+It sounds a bit serious, but here’s how you can actually start:

-4. Use other ways to collect information about your audience.
+4. Use other ways to collect information about your audience, whatever tools you have really.

-This will help you understand your audience better, including their:
+Doing all this will help you understand your audience better, including things like their:

 • Age and background